cs-education/sysbuild/CONTRIBUTING.md

 1. [Set up your development environment](#development-environment-set-up) if not done already.

-2. [Sync your fork locally](https://help.github.com/articles/syncing-a-fork/) with the upstream repository and then update your fork on GitHub:
+2. [Sync your local `master` branch](https://help.github.com/articles/syncing-a-fork/) with the upstream repository and then update your fork on GitHub:
     `git checkout master`
-    `git pull upstream/master`
+    `git pull upstream master`
     `git push origin master`

 3. Make sure all the dependencies are installed and up-to-date: